go-validator/validator/README.md

 Builtin validators

 Here is the list of validators buildin in the package.
+Validators buildin will check the element pointed to if the value to check is a pointer.
+The `nil` pointer is treated as a valid value by validators buildin other than `nonzero`, so you should to use `nonzero` if you don't want to accept a `nil` pointer.

 	len
 		For numeric numbers, max will simply make sure that the